srhercules/log4j_mass_scanner/README.md

 # Automated Log4j Vulnerabilities Mass Scanner
 ## Scan thousands hosts in your Active Directory domain in minutes/hours.
-Scanner main features include multithreading and a detailed report that display, for instance, how many vulnerabilties were found in a given host.
+Scanner main features include multithreading and a detailed report that display, for instance, how many vulnerabilties were found in each host, files paths with vulnerabilities, charts, top vulnerable hosts, summary and mail report.
 ### Supported CVE(s): CVE-2021-4104, CVE-2021-44228, CVE-2021-44832, CVE-2021-45046, CVE-2021-45105

 # Features: